 All Registration and Meals & Meeting Services Fees will be refunded — less a $250/party processing fee — for cancellations received by Renaissance Weekend in writing via e-mail, fax, or mail, sixty days in advance of the first night of the Weekend.
 No refund is available for cancellations communicated less than fourteen days in advance.
 Cancellations received in the intervening period are eligible for 50% refunds.
 For a one-time transfer of fees, however, payments can be applied towards any of the three immediately following Renaissance Weekends, subject to a $100/party transfer fee, if space remains and such notice is received.
 No refund is available after a payment has been transferred and applied to a new Weekend.

-Meals & Meeting Services Fees may not be reduced for absences from meals.
+Meals & Meeting Services Fees may not be reduced for late arrivals, early departures or absences from meals.

 Lodging cancellations are handled directly by your hotel subject to its specific policies.
 Be sure also to advise Renaissance Weekend of cancellation.